How to Get Healthy Cardio in Pilates

-To get cardio Pilates workout you need to move through at least 25+ movement sequences in 45-50 minutes with dynamic energy.
-Keep in mind that each sequence has 2-3 variations at each rep. Pilates can make you sweat and burn calories, but not until you master the Fundamental Reformer and Mat sequences AND know how to use the Reformer straps and settings for quick transitions.
+Pilates can make you sweat and burn calories, but not until you master the Fundamental Reformer and Mat sequences AND know how to use the Reformer straps and settings for quick transitions.
+Watch our tiny tutorials on these subjects, or you can find more information on Pilatesology or Pilates Anytime.

-The more you do it, the better your form.
-The cleaner your transitions, the better workout.
+The more precisely you do it, the better control you have over your technique.
+The better your control, the faster your transitions.
+The more efficiently you move, the better your workout.